HemanginiShah-zz/Python-Scripts/README.md

 Chuck Sulikowski (Manager)

     lexical analysis machine
 The lexical analysis machine is a work in progress that will use C++ arrays in order to reduce the computation complexity of identifying a principle component in the input vectors.
 Currently the code from my neural network in this program is optimized for the mnist training set.
-Running the current version (June 13th) will yeild an error after the preprocessing.
+Running the current version (June 13th) will yeild an error after the lexical analysis.
   - > The lexical_analysis_machine automatically imports all dependencies automatically if they are in Python35\site-packeges
   - > wHardware_prediction.csv, workstation_hardware.csv, software_application: must all be in the same directory as this program